 Class-1: Water Resistant Grade:

-Water-resistant grade types of GFRG panels are used to construct exterior walls in moist areas where water resistance is of major importance.
+Water-resistant grades are types of GFRG panels used to construct exterior walls in moist areas where water resistance is of major importance.

 In addition, this GFRG panel is used in the construction of flooring or wall for concrete filling.